thumphries/bear-traps-talk/talk.md

 - Thunks accumulate on the _outside_ of your data
     - Learn when to use `$!` and bang patterns and `seq`

+--
 - Thunks accumulate on the _inside_ of your data
     - e.g. Unread fields in a record
 	- e.g. Incrementing `Maybe Int` without forcing it
 	- `-XStrictData` or `!` on fields

+--
 - Libraries (and `base`) tend not to export strict data
     - Enjoy interop between your strict Maybe and everyone else's

+---

+# WriterT

+Banned at most companies

+???

+WriterT leaks space always

+Reimplement it in terms of StateT

+How do we all know this?
+Blog posts and reddit

 ---